MUSIC:VIDEO:GRAPHICS

 You’ve seen stadiums?
 Right?

 The agents.
 The bands.
 An ongoing circle jerk to let everyone believe that they are at the top of their game.
 Ignore the wages and the hours and the stagnation.
 It doesn’t get better than this.
+The band must be great!
+There’s testimonials on the agent’s website from before they played their first gig!

 Add more sparkles and glitter to the videos and photos and keep pushing.